JavadSM/argc/README.md

 ]

-# arguments are case sensetive but the -- and - (/ for windows) is stripped
+# arguments are case sensetive but the -- and - is stripped
 # so you only need the names. but that also means that -hallo,  --hallo and /hallo
-# all triggers the hello command/option
+# all triggers the hello command
+# option

 if __name__ == "__main__":
     args = argc() # uses sys.argv by default